steleman/xenomai-fc39/README.md

 7. I've done some preliminary testing on `x86_64`, but not fully comprehensive testing.
 This is an ongoing project for me, and I will be doing more testing along the way, which means it's very likely there will be updates.

+8. Update 10/30/2024: I've been running this Kernel for over a month now with zero problems.